 What Does God Say About Art?

 Combining art and the word of God is an excellent way to get young children excited about God.
 Exodus 35 is a great place to start this devotion.
-God’s people build a tabernacle for the Israelites to gather together and worship God.
-God gives Moses a detailed list of items to put inside the tabernacle.
-The Israelites donate all they could to help create the massive tent and courtyard – oil, fabric, jewels, and metals.
-God then gave Bezalel the skill and wisdom to create artistic designs for the tabernacle, to create work in “gold, silver and bronze, to cut and set stones, to work in wood, and to engage in all kinds of artistic crafts” (Exodus 35:32-33).
+God’s people build a tabernacle for the Israelites to gather and worship God.
+God gives Moses a detailed list of items to put inside the Tabernacle.
+The Israelites donated all they could to help create the massive tent and courtyard – oil, fabric, jewels, and metals.
+God then gave Bezalel the skill and wisdom to create artistic designs for the Tabernacle, to create work in “gold, silver, and bronze, to cut and set stones, to work in wood, and to engage in all kinds of artistic crafts” (Exodus 35:32-33).

-This devotion teaches children that even if they don’t have a lot of money or possessions, they can serve the Lord with their own unique skills and artistic talents.
+This devotion teaches children that even if they don’t have much money or possessions, they can serve the Lord with their unique skills and artistic talents.
 Ask your children what talents they have that can make God happy.
 If your children are stumped, download this fun PDF quiz to see what your child’s inner artist is.
-Your kids will pick what tasks they would rather do on the sheet, and find out if are a “visual artist,” “performance artist,” “literary artist,” or “culinary artist.”
+Your kids will pick what tasks they would rather do on the sheet and find out if they are a “visual artist,” “performance artist,” “literary artist,” or “culinary artist.”
 Tell your children they are all works of art in God’s eyes – Isaiah 64:8 states that we are the work of God’s hands.

 The Washing of the Feet – A Lesson in Humility

-Teach your children what humility means – not viewing yourself as better than other people – and then as a family, wash each other’s feet.
+Teach your children what humility means – not viewing yourself as better than other people – and then wash each other’s feet as a family.
 Go to the bathtub or get a bucket of water and some soap.
-Take turns washing each other’s feet with wash clothes or sponges, and reflect on what Jesus meant by washing the feet of his disciples.
-Ask your children to come up with other ways they can serve other people.
+Take turns washing each other’s feet with wash clothes or sponges, and reflect on what Jesus meant by washing his disciples’ feet.
+Ask your children to come up with ways to serve others.

 How to Care for God’s Green Earth

-Genesis describes God creating the earth and all that exists upon it – the dirt, plants, sea, and animals.
-Read Genesis 2:19 with your children, which describes God creating the wild animals and living creatures.
-God asks Adam to be a steward and to take care of the plants and animals in the Garden of Eden.
-God has called every single one of us on Earth to be stewards, too.
+Genesis describes God creating the earth and everything on it – the dirt, plants, sea, and animals.
+Read Genesis 2:19 with your children, which describes God creating wild animals and living creatures.
+God asks Adam to be a steward and care for the plants and animals in the Garden of Eden.
+God has called each of us on Earth to be stewards, too.

-Teach your children the importance of taking care of God’s planet, such as trying to eliminate wasted water and to recycle.
+Teach your children the importance of caring for God’s planet, such as eliminating wasted water and recycling.
 Show that even one child can make a difference.
 For example, turning the water off while brushing your teeth saves about seven gallons of water per day.
-Ask your children to come up with three things they can do every day to help preserve the earth.
-Being stewards for God is a very important job and one every child should do with pride.
+Ask your children to think of three things they can do daily to help preserve the earth.
+Being stewards of God’s creation is a very important job every child should do with pride.

 God’s Promise of a Future